edmodlabs/techsummer-site-master/src/guide/index.md

 ---

-## Visit your State's Homepage

-For deadlines and important information visit your <a href='https://techstart.fb.com/ar/'>State's Hompepage. </a>
+## Get Started

+TechStart, powered by Facebook, is a nationwide initiative striving to modernize education through technology.
+Click the button below to view step-by-step guides for your school:

 <div style="text-align:center" >
 <a class="btn btn-xl" href="https://techstart.fb.com/ar/">Visit Arkansas Homepage</a>
 </div>

-## Guide to the TechStart Github
+## Project Hub Guide
-Welcome to the guide for TechStart's Github site.
-The site is an open-source, ever-evolving hub of technology projects.
-Check back often, and you can even view how the site was made or suggest changes at the <a href="https://github.com/techstart/TechStart-Site">TechStart repository.</a>
+Welcome to TechStart's Project Hub, an open-source, ever-evolving site of technology projects.
+Check back often, and you can view the site's design or even suggest changes at the <a href="https://github.com/techstart/TechStart-Site">TechStart repository.</a>

 ### Navigating the Site
-Use the side bar and directions on your state page to navigate the site.
-The following alerts will help you understand content.
+Use the side bar at the top of the page to navigate.

+In text, important words are often displayed in **bold** font.
+The following alerts will also be displayed to help you distinguish between different types of content.

 <div class="alert_red">
   <strong>Warning</strong> - Indicates an important warning or point.